RagnarB83/ash-documentation/docs/basics.rst

 .. code-block:: python

-    from ash import *
+    from ash import *   # This will import the most important ASH functionality into your namespace
     #or
-    import ash
+    import ash   # If you use this option you will have to add the "ash." prefix in front of ASH functions/classes.

 Ash functionality can only be imported if the Ash source dir is in the PYTHONPATH.